BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Past performance may or may not be sustained in future.

 The NAV of a fund can fluctuate depending on market conditions and is calculated at the end of each trading day.
-The latest NAV is displayed on the top left of this page.
+The latest NAV is displayed at the top of this page.

 To access information about the current AUM of Bajaj Finserv ELSS Tax Saver Fund, you can download the latest Factsheet from the Bajaj Finserv AMC website.